digidotcom/xbee-python/doc/examples.rst

 Receive explicit data
 `````````````````````

-This sample application shows how a Zigbee device receives data in application
+This sample application shows how a Zigbee device receives data in the
-layer (explicit) format using a callback executed every time new data is
+application layer (explicit) format using a callback executed every time new
-received.
-Before receiving data in explicit format, the API output mode of the
+data is received.
+Before receiving data in explicit format, the API output mode
-Zigbee device is configured in explicit mode.
+of the Zigbee device is configured in explicit mode.

 You can locate the example in the following path:
 **examples/communication/explicit/ReceiveExplicitDataSample**